How do you convince customers to upgrade?

 So what does pepperoni pizza have to do with your SaaS?
-It’s all about timing.
+It’s a great example that proves it’s all about timing.

-To convince your customers to upgrade, you’ve got to ask at precisely the right time.
-For example, you probably shouldn’t ask a customer to upgrade right after they come to you with a complaint.
+To convince your customers to upgrade, you need to ask at precisely the right time.
+For example, you might have a hard time convincing a customer to upgrade right after they come to you with a complaint.
 It’s not that you can’t ask, it’s just that you won’t be as effective as you could be.

 The most effective time to ask the customer to upgrade is when they’re actually in ‘buyer’ mode.
-In other words, the customer has already decided to buy, is holding a credit card in their hand, and is about to click “submit”.
+In other words, the customer has made their final decision to buy, is holding a credit card in their hand, and is about to click “submit”.
 This is your golden opportunity to convince them to pry that proverbial wallet open just a little bit wider.

 They’re excited about your brand, they’re hopeful that your product will help them, and they’ve already justified the purchase.
-Now is the perfect time to gently push an upgrade.
+Now is the perfect time to take advantage of those positive emotions and gently push an upgrade.

 Of course, you can offer an upgrade at any time during the customer’s lifecycle.
 For example, you may choose to offer an upgrade after a customer has hit a specific limit or reached a milestone in their journey.
-Or you could offer an upgrade because you’ve recently tweaked your product and you believe the upgrade will benefit the customer.
+Or you could offer an upgrade because you’ve recently tweaked your product and you believe the upgrade contains specific benefits for the customer.